 Elizabethton is a somewhat small city located in the state of Tennessee.
 With a population of 13,772 people and nine constituent neighborhoods, Elizabethton is the 41st largest community in Tennessee.

-Unlike some cities, Elizabethton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elizabethton are a mix of both white- and blue-collar jobs.
+Elizabethton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Elizabethton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Elizabethton who work in office and administrative support (14.57%), sales jobs (14.08%), and healthcare (11.25%).
+There are especially a lot of people living in Elizabethton who work in sales jobs (14.56%), office and administrative support (13.64%), and teaching (8.51%).

-The per capita income in Elizabethton in 2010 was $21,366, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $85,464 for a family of four.
+The per capita income in Elizabethton in 2010 was $20,200, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,800 for a family of four.
 However, Elizabethton contains both very wealthy and poor people as well.

 The most common language spoken in Elizabethton is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Tagalog.